-The Recognition Scheme, which is open on an ongoing basis and which will have two options within it to recognise exceptional contribution (in additional to normal expressions of thanks and appreciation).
-The two options are:
+The Recognition Scheme is open on an ongoing basis and has two options within it to recognise exceptional contribution (in

 - Vouchers for individuals, or allowances for team meals/activities.
-We've made an agreement with Her Majesty's Revenue and Customs (HMRC) to make these awards via an online recognition portal, which means that our employees won't make tax and national insurance contributions on the value of the award.
-This option will be launched in early 2017 once the portal has been implemented.
+We've made an agreement with Her Majesty's Revenue and Customs (HMRC) to make these awards via our online Recognition Awards Portal (RAP), which means that our employees won't make tax and national insurance contributions on the value of the award.

 - One-off payments.
-These awards will continue to be made through the University payroll and will remain subject to employee tax and national insurance contributions.
-This option is available immediately.
+These awards are made through the University payroll and are subject to employee tax and national insurance contributions.

-The Reward Scheme, which is an annual process allowing you to:
+The Reward Scheme is an annual process allowing you to:

 - recommend an additional scale increment (ASI).
 These are typically used where someone has contributed more than would normally be expected, and this level of contribution is expected to continue.
-Our normal annual increments are intended to recognise greater experience leading to greater contribution, so any recommendation for an ASI should reflect how these normal expectations have been exceeded.
+Our normal annual increments are intended to recognise greater contribution as a result of greater experience, so any recommendation for an ASI should reflect how these normal expectations have been exceeded.

 Note: grade 10 members of staff should be rewarded through the annual professorial and senior staff salary review process.
 Clinical academic consultant awards are via the Clinical Excellence Award scheme.